MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Data-sources.md

 title: Workplace Analytics Data Sources
 description: This article gives an overview of the Data sources feature in Workplace Analytics.
-author: buntus
+author: paul9955
 ms.author: rodonahu
-ms.date: 01/19/2018
+ms.date: 12/03/2018
 ms.topic: get-started-article
 localization_priority: normal
 ms.prod: wpa
 ---

 # Data sources

-Data sources contains high-level dashboard views that Workplace Analytics administrators and data analysts can use to verify that Office 365 and organizational data is loaded and ready to use.
+**Data sources** contains high-level dashboard views that Workplace Analytics administrators and data analysts can use to verify that Office 365 and organizational data is loaded and ready to use.

 ![Data sources](../images/WpA/Use/data-sources.png)